prasunanand/gsoc_blog/sciruby_blog.md

 1. Complex dtype has not been implemented.
 2. Sparse matrices (list and yale) have not been implemented.
 3. Decomposition methods that are specific to LAPACK and ATLAS have not been implemented.
-4. Integer dtype not properly assigned to Floor, Ceil and Round.
+4. Integer dtype is not properly assigned to Floor, Ceil and Round methods.

 **Mixed-Models**